MKS-01/MKS-01/README.md

 ### Hey, I'm MKS 👽

 On week ~~days~~ nights I'm a developer.
-And on weekends, becomes a security researcher, or if not, then you can find me playing 🎮 GOD OF WAR 4 or DEVIL MAY CRY 5.
+And on weekends, becomes a security researcher, or if not, then you can find me 🎮 GOD OF WAR 4 or DEVIL MAY CRY 5.
 Love to builds & always open for new challenges.
 Not, just front & back end.
 But, complete Life Cycle.
 Converting the prototype into the product.
 Tools and technologies?
 As such no barriers till now.

 In the past, I have worked with a startup Fanlytiks.
 Worked on their mobile & web in-house analytics SDKs, mobile apps, web apps.